AaronDMarasco/git4svn/README.md

 You probably already have two or three working copies from the same repo, right?
 So you switch to one of the others, do an `svn update` (more on that later), make the change, and then `svn commit`.

 #### How to Fix in git (Solution 1)
 You fix the two magic files that needed to be fixed.
-You run `git add -p` which is a special mode of adding that will ask you _each **p**atch_ if it should be added to the index.
+A changeset is effectively a series of modifications (patches) to a file, and you can run `git add -p` which is a special mode of `add`ing that will present to you _each **p**atch_ asking if it should be added to the index.
 You know certain files don't need to ask, so you can either tell it not to ask any more about that file ("`d`") or just give it the two files on the command line: `git add -p file1 file2`.
 If you had no unrelated changes in the files, you could've skipped the `-p` but we're going to say you had debug enabled at the top of the file, and you don't want that committed.
 When you're done:
 * `git diff --cached` shows you _only_ the changes needed to fix your coworker's problem
 * `git commit` will commit _only_ those changes, with all your other files still modified